krystiancharubin/ha-openwakeword-installer/README.md

 5. **Configure the Integration**

     - Go to **Configuration** -> **Integrations**.
-    - Click on the "+" button and search for "OpenWakeWord".
+    - Click on the "+" button and search for "WakeWord Installer".
     - Follow the setup instructions to configure the repository URL and optional folder path.

 ### Manual Installation